 “[The master then] replied by the same courier.
 A regular correspondence was now carried on, and every day at a certain hour, the faithful commissioner of affection passed and repassed with his invisible message.”

-The royal family also found comfort from dogs during their incarceration.
+The royal family also found comfort from dogs during the French Revolution and their incarceration.
 In fact, they were imprisoned with several pedigreed dogs at the Temple.
 Besides a special little spaniel that lived with them at Versailles, both Louis XVI and Marie Antoinette had other dogs.
 Madame de Tourzel, who served as governess to the royal children, reported that none of the dogs barked except for one owned by the Queen.
 That dog quickly came to serve as a sentinel in relation to the guards because it always barked at the slightest noise and thereby gave them a warning when someone approached.

 Sometimes the companionship and comfort of a dog arrived in unexpected ways.
 This happened when Madame de Tourzel, her daughter Pauline, and the princesse de Lamballe were removed from the Temple and taken to La Force prison.
 It was a cold, dismal, and dreary prison and to make matters worse, the three women were not imprisoned in the same room.
 Pauline was distraught at the separation from her mother and later wrote of her gaoler: